Moving to Assisted Living: What Happens to Your House in Texas?

 Featured On

-When the Government or Nursing Home Can Go After the House
+When Medicaid or Nursing Homes Can Claim Your House

-You move out permanently with no spouse or dependent living in the home
+Moving out permanently with no spouse or dependent in the home

 Worried about inheritance too?
 See if a nursing home can take your inheritance ➔